f3-factory/F3com-data/cursor/main.md

 **Define hooks to the `beforeerase` and `aftererase` events**

-The `beforerase` hook will be executed just before any DELETE statement.
+The `beforerase` hook will be executed just before any DELETE statement and is able to abort the event by returning `false`.

 The `aftererase` hook will be executed right after any issued DELETE statement.